openhab/openhab-addons/bundles/org.openhab.binding.radiothermostat/README.md

 The binding retrieves and periodically updates all basic system information from the thermostat.
 The main thermostat functions such as thermostat mode, fan mode, temperature set point and hold mode can be controlled.
 System run-time information and humidity readings are polled less frequently and can be disabled completely if not desired.
-As of openHAB 4.0.0, the heating and cooling program schedules on the thermostat can also be configured.
+The heating and cooling program schedules on the thermostat can also be configured.

 ## Supported Things